mo-dgc/git-notes/README.md

 origin	https://github.com/mo-dgc/git-notes.git (push)
 ```

 Now we need to modify these - you'll need ot know your username for github (not your email address - this is also the same one used in the url for your repo's if you don't know what it is).
-You'll insert that username into the URL so Github knows which user to use.
+You'll insert that username into the URL so Github knows which identity to use.

 ```
 ~/dev/git-notes$ git remote set-url origin https://mo-dgc@github.com/mo-dgc/git-notes.git